-Peter Weiss Ao, one of Australia's greatest arts philanthropists and long-standing supporter of the ACO, led the way to assist the Fund to acquire its first asset, the 1728/29 Stradivarius violin.
-A passionate lover of the cello, Peter had also acquired a rare 1729 Guarneri filius Andreæ cello, which he generously gifted to the ACO in 2016.
-Peter's generosity to the ACO, both now and over more than two decades, is unparalleled and we are honoured that he has accepted our invitation to become the Patron of the Instrument Fund.
+The ACO pays tribute to the late Peter Weiss AO (1935 - 2020), one of Australia's greatest arts philanthropists and long-standing supporter of the ACO.
+Peter led the way to assist the Fund to acquire its first asset, the 1728/29 Stradivarius violin.
+A passionate lover of the cello.
+Peter had also acquired a rare 1729 Guarneri filius Andreæ cello, which he generously gifted to the ACO in 2016.
+Peter's generosity to the ACO was unparalleled and we were honoured when he accepted our invitation to become the Founding Patron of the ACO Instrument Fund.

-Peter Weiss AO Patron, ACO Instrument Fund
+The late Peter Weiss Ao, Founding Patron of the ACO Instrument Fund